ProjectManagement_1140x540

 Mornings On Location

-Some libraries are comfortable with Backstage staff arriving before open hours to get a little extra production completed before patrons start arriving.
-If this is the case, the PM will function as a keyholder, and added to their daily responsibilities will be disarming any alarms and turning on lights.
+Some libraries are comfortable with Backstage staff arriving before open hours to get a little work completed before staff or patrons start arriving.
+If this is the case, the PM will function as a keyholder, and added to their daily responsibilities will be disarming any alarms, turning on lights, etc.

-When technicians arrive, the PM will confirm the sections in which they’ll be working.
+When technicians arrive, the PMs work with them to confirm which sections will be worked on that day.
 If the project is spread across multiple locations, then their day may involve traveling as well.

 General Ongoing Tasks

 Quality control review is performed during technician working hours or their breaks.
 Otherwise, the bulk of a PM’s time is spent focusing on the big-picture needs of the project.
 This may include completing reports, organizing meetings, resolving technical issues, updating the project profile, and tracking & analyzing project statistics.
-They may also be involved with active hiring depending on the management structure that the library has selected.
+They might also be involved with active hiring if a special production team has been organized for this project as opposed to the library’s existing staff.

 Life of a Project

-The first couple of weeks of a given project is usually spent hiring the project team and coordinating with the client on a plan for the order in which collections should be worked, and if multiple buildings are involved, establishing a trajectory for completing across different locations.
+The first couple of weeks of a given project is usually spent hiring the project team and coordinating with the library on a plan for the order in which collections should be worked.
+If multiple buildings are involved, they’ll establish a trajectory for completing the work across different locations.
 Once the project team is assembled, the next couple of weeks are spent in training.
-For an Inventory Plus project or Reclass assignment, this may include instruction on how to operate the library’s ILS and how to identify key match points from the MARC record.
+Let’s say Backstage is helping you complete a library inventory or reclassification: this would mean that new technicians need to be trained on how to operate the library’s ILS and what the key match points will be from the MARC record.

-The remainder of the project will involve monitoring, question answering, and adjustment to the workflows or profile as needed, and staying on top of quality assurance review.
+The remainder of the project will involve monitoring, question answering, and adjustment to the workflows or profile as needed while staying on top of quality assurance review.
 The PM will continue to monitor production and make sure things are on track to finish on time, or ahead of goal.

 • Inventory Plus projects have the bulk of “heavy lifting” – literally and metaphorically – during the production phase.
 The plan sets the stage for how the inventory will proceed, but by its very nature, an inventory brings problems and situations to light that couldn’t have been anticipated.
 It’s the PM’s job to respond to these changing needs and communicate additions to the project profile with their staff.